LEARN JAPANESE WITH PIMSLEUR

 Sapporo

-Osaka [大阪府] - Tokyo's great rival
+Osaka [大阪府] - The great rival of Tokyo

 Osaka is the second largest city in Japan.
 It is a historic and commercial city and this has shaped a unique personality in the city.
 While the people of Tokyo are shy and reserved, the people of Osaka are outgoing and direct.